-Join us for a 7-day retreat designed to support your cancer recovery.
-By teaching mind-body integration techniques, stress management, and much more, we support your journey to self-healing for general health and overall well-being.
-You will learn evidence-supported self-healing techniques designed to enhance your recovery and develop a positive, optimistic and confident attitude about your life journey.
+This 7-day retreat was designed to support your cancer recovery.
+By teaching mind-body integration techniques, stress management, and much more, we supported your journey to self-healing for general health and overall well-being.

-Join us for a special retreat designed specifically for people who have faced cancer, and their caregivers.
-You will gain powerful skills designed to:
+This special retreat designed was specifically for people who have faced cancer, and their caregivers.
+Participants gained powerful skills designed to:

-- Maximize your health and wellness through Mind-Body skills
+- Maximize health and wellness through Mind-Body skills

 - Minimize the immune suppressing impact of fear and stress

-- Teach you Qigong techniques designed specifically to support cancer recovery
+- Teach Qigong techniques designed specifically to support cancer recovery

 - A special workshop on nutrition by Dr. Chris D’Adamo